Local Universal Explainer (LUX) -- a rule-based explainer with factual, counterfactual and visual explanations: Introduction

-There are several factors that contribute to the overall failure of seamless adoption of XAI methods in certain areas.
-One of the most important reasons was that all of the XAI methods assumed implicitly some level of technical background in data science from the addressee of the explanations.
-This makes the interpretation of XAI results a non trivial task~\cite{molnar2022pitfalls}.
-Furthermore, even rule-based explainers, which output is the most understandable by non-technical experts, tend to produce explanations which are be over-complicated.
-Finally, all of the state-of-the-art methods focus only on one particular aspect of explainability, i.e. feature importance, rule-based explanation, counterfactual explanations, etc. Therefore, to obtain the full spectrum of explanation of a model decision, one has to combine results from multiple different algorithms.
+One of the reasons for this situation is that the state-of-the-art methods focus only on one particular aspect of explainability, i.e. feature importance, rule-based explanation, counterfactual explanations, etc., and to obtain the full spectrum of explanations for a decision of a model, one has to combine the results of multiple different algorithms.
 However, they are usually based on different theoretical backgrounds and often use statistical learning to produce explanations, making them inconsistent (or sometimes contradictory) with each other.
 Additionally, all available local explainers use artificially generated samples to create explanations.
-This may cause the locality-fidelity paradox, as recently reported in~\cite{gaudel2022paradox}, where local explanations incorrectly explain the behavior of a model, are over-complicated and counterintuitive.
-Such a phenomenon arises from the fact that a large number of artificially generated samples in local neighborhood may still produce over-complicated decision boundaries, or phantom explanations that rely solely on non-existing data samples and have no coverage in real-world data.
+This may cause the locality-fidelity paradox, as recently reported in~\cite{gaudel2022paradox}, where local explanations incorrectly explain the behavior of a model, are overcomplicated and counterintuitive.
 It also causes the explanations to be unstable, as the randomness related to data generation may affect the way the explanation is created for the same instance in consecutive runs of the explanation mechanism.
+This penomenon is often referred to as Rashomon effect~\cite{rashomon2024mueller}.

-In this work, we address the aforementioned issues by proposing a model-agnostic method that generates simple, rule-based explanations which are local, conterfactual, and consistent with feature importance approaches such as LIME and SHAP.
-Furthermore, the method provides a way of assessing the certainty of generated explanation by providing a visualization of explanations over the data distribution.
+Such properitis of state-of-the-art explanations limit their practical value becasue in real-case scenarios the explanation needs to be multifaced and cover different aspect of the decision of the balckbox model.
+This challenge was previously noticed by different groups of researchers, but their focus was mainly on the integration of different explantions into a comprehensive dashboards~\cite{wang2019xaihci}, or on the interactive pipelines~\cite{baniecki2023grammar}.
+However, such integration combine explanations that may yield different or contradictory results dut to their differences in design and the aforementioned Rashomon effect.
+Therefore, in this work, we address these issues by proposing an universal explanation model that unifies most common explanation mechanism into one model enforcing their consistency.
+The method is model-agnostic, which makes it possible ot aplpy it to any balckbox model and generates simple, rule-based explanations that are local, counterfactual, and consistent with SHAP explainer.